 - SPK and PAK: - Qualifies for kidney transplant (see kidney criteria) AND the member is diabetic.
-The outcomes of combined kidney pancreas transplants in Type 2 diabetics are comparable to the outcomes in Type 1 diabetics (Light & Barhyte, 2006). - The criteria for covering a pancreas transplant alone are not applicable when a kidney is also being transplanted. - PTA: - Type 1 diabetes mellitus with one or both of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness and/or frequent hypoglycemic episodes despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Type 2 diabetes mellitus with one of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Appropriate candidates will have all of the following characteristics (Stratta, 2009): - Insulin requiring diabetes for > 5 years receiving ≤ 1 unit/kg/day - o BMI < 30 - Age < 60 - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - Left ventricular ejection fraction $\geq$ 40% with no left ventricular hypertrophy - Retransplantation is usually due to non-function of the grafted organ(s), chronic rejection, and chronic allograft pancreatitis.
+The outcomes of combined kidney pancreas transplants in Type 2 diabetics are comparable to the outcomes in Type 1 diabetics (Light & Barhyte, 2006). - The criteria for covering a pancreas transplant alone are not applicable when a kidney is also being transplanted. - PTA: - Type 1 diabetes mellitus with one or both of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness and/or frequent hypoglycemic episodes despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - o Physical or psychological inability to safely administer exogenous insulin - Type 2 diabetes mellitus with one of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - o Physical or psychological inability to safely administer exogenous insulin - Appropriate candidates will have all of the following characteristics (Stratta, 2009): - Insulin requiring diabetes for > 5 years receiving ≤ 1 unit/kg/day - o BMI < 30 - o Age < 60 - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - o Left ventricular ejection fraction ≥ 40% with no left ventricular hypertrophy - Retransplantation is usually due to non-function of the grafted organ(s), chronic rejection, and chronic allograft pancreatitis.

 Please review the Universal Contraindications found at the beginning of the Guidelines.
 These apply to all transplants unless otherwise noted below.
-Additional contraindications that are specific to a particular type of transplant are noted below.
-When a Contraindication is present the transplant will not be approved.
-Refer to Medical Director.
+Additional contraindications and exceptions that are specific to a particular type of transplant are noted below.